 NOISY AIR CONDITIONER: Squeaking and squealing

 - The blower belt is failing.
-The belt that drives the blower motor may have developed a problem that has caused air conditioner squealing.
+The belt that drives the blower motor may have developed a problem.
 It may have slipped, come loose or it may be worn and needs to be replaced.
 During an HVAC preventative maintenance inspection, this would have been fixed long before it developed that annoying squeal.

 - Motor shaft bearings need oiling.
 Again, this is a problem that is easily preventable with regular maintenance.
 Your air conditioner’s moving parts need to be oiled every so often so they continue to work efficiently and quietly.